fogus/spiel/pyramidenspiel/pungo/README.markdown

 Setup
 =====

 To play you'll need both a 3x4 board and a 3x3 board (you can simply draw them on paper), a normal 6-sided, and 9 [Looney Pyramids](http://www.looneylabs.com/looney-pyramids) of any color, 3 each of small medium and large sizes.

-The 3x4 board should be placed between the players —  this is the game arena.
+The 3x4 board should be placed between the players —  this is the *game arena*.
 The 3x3 board should be placed to the side of the game arena with the die showing the 1-pip placed in the center square —  this is the *controlled roll* surface.

-You should setup the board in the following configuration:
+You should setup the game arena in the following configuration:

 ![todo](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/pungo/graphics/pungo-setup.png)